tubacingoz/rca-observability-agent-prd/AGILE_AND_AZURE_DEVOPS.md

   * **Past Pointing (Urgent Field Realities):** Pointing urgent requests or critical preprod bug fixes resolved mid-sprint to accurately reflect developer effort and align the system with physical reality.
   * **Capacity Lock:** Locking the list and officially starting the Sprint once total points match the team's velocity limit.
 * **Pre-Review Check (Internal Rehearsal):** A final internal quality control meeting to test scenarios before facing the client, ensuring a smooth presentation flow.
-* **Sprint Review (Demo):** Presenting completed and tested features to the client (e.g., vdf) to obtain final UAT approvals prior to deployment, while also shaking hands on the draft agenda for the upcoming sprint.
+* **Sprint Review (Demo):** Presenting completed and tested features to the client to obtain final UAT approvals prior to deployment, while also shaking hands on the draft agenda for the upcoming sprint.

 ---